Microsoft/BotBuilder-Location/Node/core/Readme.md

 locationDialog.getLocation(session, options);
 ````

-FB Messenger by default returns only the lat/long coordinates for the location selected in the widget.
-You can additionally use the following option to have Bing reverse geo-code the returned coordinates and automatically fill in the remaining address fields.
+FB Messenger by default returns only the lat/long coordinates for any address selected via the location picker GUI dialog.
+You can additionally use the `reverseGeocode: true` option to have Bing reverse geocode the returned coordinates and automatically fill in the remaining address fields.

 ````JavaScript
 var options = {